nahla-naz/Passport-KYC-Challenge/README.md

-# Passport Document - Crop and Orientation Challenge with FastAPI
+# Passport Document - Crop and Orientation Challenge with OpenCV
 Detect Passport from image, crop it and correct its orientation.

 *Tools used :  OpenCV, Rembg, Mediapipe, FastAPI*